conda/ceps/cep-conda-auth.md

 ## Abstract

-An integrated and pluggable authentication mechanism should be added to conda that allows conda to handle the login/authentication with a repo, securely store any keys/tokens/secrets, then provide credentials with repo requests.
+An integrated and pluggable authentication mechanism should be added to conda that allows conda to handle login/authentication with a repo, securely store any keys/tokens/secrets, then provide credentials with repo requests.
 Though a reference implementation (e.g. HTTP basic authentication) should be created as part of the initial work, the authentication system should be pluggable to support other authentication mechanisms.

 ## Motivation

 The need for authenticated access to a repository is well established and numerous products from Anaconda alone provide this feature today.
 However, each product handles authenticated access to repos slightly differently (see references 1-4), so there are numerous additional commands and tools used to handle the login, token management, and repo access portions.

-The ability to send credentials along with repo requests is also a common request within the conda's Github issues (see references 5-7).
+The ability to send credentials along with repo requests is also a common request within conda's Github issues (see references 5-7).
 There are workarounds for basic auth (credentials in repo URL, .netrc file), but no complete and secure solution that enables conda users to connect to protected repos.

-Finally, there is no common mechanism for users to create their own secured repos, outside of anaconda.org.
+Finally, there is no common mechanism for users to create their own secure repos, outside of anaconda.org.
 Built-in authentication in conda would lower the bar and enable more users to create a protected repository.

 ## Specification